Accelerated Zeroth-Order and First-Order Momentum Methods from Mini to Minimax Optimization: Related Works

-For the \textbf{white-box} minimax problems, more recently, some gradient-based descent ascent (GDA) methods \citep{rafique2018non,jin2019local,nouiehed2019solving,thekumparampil2019efficient,lin2019gradient,yang2020global,ostrovskii2020efficient, yan2020sharp,lin2020near,xu2020enhanced,luo2020stochastic,xu2020unified,boct2020alternating} have been proposed for solving the minimax-optimization problems.
-For example, \cite{lin2019gradient} studied the gradient descent ascent methods for non-convex concave min-max problems. \cite{xu2020unified} proposed a unified single-loop alternating gradient projection algorithm for (non)convex-(non)concave minimax problems. \cite{xu2020enhanced,luo2020stochastic} proposed a class of fast stochastic GDA algorithms based on the SARAH/SPIDER \citep{nguyen2017sarah,fang2018spider} to solve the stochastic minimax problems. \cite{yang2020global} proposed an alternating gradient descent ascent (AGDA) algorithm to solve a subclass of nonconvex nonconcave minimax problems, whose objective satisfies a so-called two-sided Polyak-Lojasiewicz inequality. \cite{ostrovskii2020efficient} proposed an efficient algorithm for finding first-order Nash equilibria in nonconvex concave minimax problems.
-In addition, \cite{tran2020hybrid} presented hybrid variance-reduced SGD Algorithms for a special case of nonconvex-concave stochastic minimax problems, which are equivalent to a class of stochastic compositional problems.
-In fact, \cite{tran2020hybrid} only focus on solving stochastic compositional problems by using hybrid variance-reduced SGD methods, as in \cite{qi2020practical}.
+For the transparent minimax problems whose explicit gradients are accessible, more recently, some first-order minimax methods have been widely studied in \citep{rafique2018non,jin2019local,nouiehed2019solving,thekumparampil2019efficient,lin2019gradient,yang2020global,ostrovskii2020efficient, yan2020sharp,lin2020near,xu2020unified,boct2020alternating}.
+For example, \cite{lin2019gradient} proposed a class of gradient descent ascent methods (i.e., GDA and SGDA) for nonconvex-(strongly) concave minimax problems. \cite{rafique2018non} studied a class of weakly-convex concave minimax problems and proposed an efficient stochastic gradient descent ascent method (i.e., PGSVRG) based on the variance reduced technique of SVRG. \cite{luo2020stochastic,xu2020enhanced} proposed a class of faster SGDA methods (i.e., SREDA and SREDA-Boost) to solve the nonconvex-strongly-concave minimax problems based on the variance reduced technique of SARAH/SPIDER.
+In addition, \cite{tran2020hybrid} presented a hybrid variance-reduced SGD algorithm for a special case of nonconvex-concave stochastic minimax problems, which are equivalent to a class of stochastic compositional problems studied in \citep{qi2020practical}.

-For the \textbf{black-box} minimax problems, more recently, some zeroth-order descent ascent methods \citep{liu2019min,wang2020zeroth,xu2020enhanced} have been presented to solve the minimax-optimization problem \eqref{eq:2}.
-In addition, some online zeroth-order extra-gradient algorithms \citep{roy2019online} have been proposed to solve the strongly convex and concave minimax problems.